Kitware/vtk-js/Documentation/content/docs/develop_widget.md

 These mixins adds a single scale factor and a 3-component scale factor, respectively.

+If `scaleInPixels` is set to true for a representation, then scale1 will be interpreted as the pixel height of a representation.
+(Only for representations that support this; grep for `scaleInPixels` to see which representations do.)
+This means that, regardless of where a representation is in world space, it will always have approximately `scale1` pixels of height.

 ##### visibleMixin

 This mixin adds a `visible` flag.